amarula/dyndesign/docs/class_builder.md

     if the corresponding Option is selected.<br/><br/>

 - **component_attr**: str (*Optional*)
-    The class attribute to be initialized with the component class.
+    The class/instance attribute to be initialized with the component class.

-    NOTE: *`component_attr` must be provided in any case through one of the four methods outlined in the [Global Configuration](#global-configuration)
+    NOTE: *`component_attr` must be provided in any case through at least one of the four ways outlined in the [Global Configuration](#global-configuration) section.*<br/><br/>
-    section.*<br/><br/>

 - **default_class**: Type *or* str (*Optional*)